Eyeball1/hw7/README.md

 ## Installation

-  * A npm i needs to be performed before running the app to install needed libraries.
+  * An 'npm i' needs to be performed before running the app to install needed libraries.

 ## Usage